fent/chrome-options/README.md

 * `Array.<Object>` - `options` - List of options.

 Places options in a column/row structure.
-Does not require a `name` property, so unlike the object type, does not save each option in a separate object, but on the parent object.
+Unlike the object type, does not save each option in a separate object, but on the parent object.

 ### html